7 Exercises To Do Everyday To Stay In Shape (Easy To Remember)

 Muscles worked: shoulders, core, chest, and triceps.

-Push-ups are by far some of the most basic bodyweight workouts you can do, and ones that turn out to be very effective at recruiting several muscles in the move.
+Push-ups are by far some of the most basic exercises to do everyday, and ones that turn out to be very effective at recruiting several muscles in the move.
 So whenever you can, drop and grind out several of them.

 The standard push-up can be tough to pull off while maintaining the right form, if that’s the case for you, then consider starting with a modified position using your knees instead of the toes – this one is just as effective.